Email FacebookTwitterMenu burgerClose thin

 Mutual funds focused on municipal bonds are also an attractive option for many retirees.
 Bond mutual funds let you invest in a variety of bonds, often with staggered maturity dates.
 You can get consistent income and have your bond investments managed by experienced professionals.

-If you find yourself with a large lump sum that needs to be invested and you are retired or close to retirement consider creating a bond ladder.
+If you find yourself with a large lump sum or are at or near retirement consider creating a bond ladder.
 This means buying a series of bonds with staggered maturity dates.
-This results in the bonds maturing over time, providing a small infusion of cash over consecutive years rather than a big payout all at once.
+This way the bonds provide a small infusion of cash over consecutive years rather than a big payout.

 2. Stocks

-Though stocks are generally thought of as a risky investment better fit for younger investors, retirees can still find value in looking to the market as part of their investing strategy.
+Though stocks are generally thought of as a risky investment better fit for younger investors, retirees can still find value.
 That said, you generally want to be more conservative as you get older.
 One maxim says that your portfolio’s percentage of stocks should equal 100 minus your age.
-According to this guideline, if you’re 65, around 35% of your money should be in the stock market, though of course, this will vary depending on personal circumstances and risk tolerance.
+According to this guideline, if you’re 65, around 35% of your money should be in the stock market.
+Of course, this will vary depending on personal circumstances and risk tolerance.
 There are two types of stocks that retirees should give close consideration to.

 Defensive Stocks

-These kinds of stocks give investors exposure to companies that offer services and products that are seen as essential, unlike what is called consumer discretionary goods and services.
+These kinds of stocks give investors exposure to companies that offer services and products that are seen as essential.
+This differs from consumer discretionary goods and services.
 Here are four areas to focus your search on when looking for defensive stocks:

 • Utilities: Utility companies provide the necessities of life, like water, electricity and heating.